learnable-content/wordpress-base-theme-course/README.md

 ## Theme Functions

 Inside these theme sections we will have functions that we call for various needs.
 For example we will have a function call that will query for the content that is inside that particular page.
 Or maybe we will have a function call that call the navigation of the site.
 Either way we have a ton of functions at our disposal.

+## Child themes

+Child themes are a way to extend the may parent theme without altering any of it's core code.
+Think of it like we are overriding the parent templating code with any additional changes we want.
+Sometimes you want to do this if you have a purchased theme so as not to edit the core code.
+Then when the theme has any upgrades it will not overwrite your code.
+We will not be getting into those during this course but you can read more about it here  [Child Themes](https://developer.wordpress.org/themes/advanced-topics/child-themes/)